 - It is very dangerous if the baby vomits while sleeping on the back and they may choke on their vomit due to lack of enough strength to turn the head.
 In this condition, people make babies sleep on their stomachs.

-- People may make their babies sleep on their stomach to relieve them of gas.
+- People may make their babies sleep on their stomachs to relieve them of gas.
 But this is not recommended to do immediately after feeding them.

 Sleep on the side